 Most of us admit that Africa housed the dawn of humanity.
 Those people who refuse to acknowledge this can be discarded as fools.
 Africa, after all, is the biological Garden of Eden, the place where all life springs from.
 In many ways, for all of the terrible things that have happened over the past several thousand years on this great continent, Africa remains the last paradise on earth.

 Oh sure, we can look upon some beautiful tourist island and disagree.
-We can rave about the gorgeous white sands, or the crystal blue water, as well as all those glorious concoctions made from rum we drink from a coconut on a tranquil beach, and we can defy this reality, disdaining Africa on the basis of race or genocide or endless civil wars.
+We can rave about the gorgeous white sands, or the crystal blue water, as well as all those glorious concoctions made from rum we drink out of a coconut on a tranquil beach, and we can defy this reality, disdaining Africa on the basis of race or genocide or endless civil wars.
 It is a fair argument, but is still historically false.
 Africa–mother Africa!–it is the proof that all of us are in some way or another members of the same family.

 Yes, humanity springs from incest (even our bibles declare this!
 Eve, after all, is the product of Adam’s rib, perhaps more of a masturbation metaphor than a father and daughter coupling), but this is not what part two here is going to be about.
 When celebrating elsewhere in the world, Africa, to me, is about hypocrisy, its political consequence, and the subsequent meaning of hope.